rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 # TODO
  * steps in the flow not yet detailed in this profile
  * check refs, source iGov OIDC profile looks somewhat inconsistent with iGov OAuth2 profile
- * explicit access token is JWT, as per OAuth2 iGov-NL?

 # NOTES
  * Note: original iGov example are inconsistent or even invalid